Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/hudson-yards-usa/index.md

 **Sustainability**.
 Hudson Yards incorporates sustainability at the heart of its design and planning.
 Key buildings hold LEED certification, exemplifying commitment to eco-friendly practices.
 The site employs energy-efficient features such as advanced HVAC systems, intelligent building management systems, and energy-saving lighting to minimize greenhouse gas emissions and conserve energy.

-- A notable feature of the development is its microgrid, which uses **combined heat and power (CHP) system** to capture and resuse waste heat from electricty production.
+- A notable feature of the development is its microgrid, which uses **combined heat and power (CHP) system** to capture and reuse waste heat from electricity production.
 Although it relies on fossil fuel, this independent energy system improves energy reliability, reduces overall energy costs, and decreases carbon emissions by optimizing energy production and distribution.
 The enhanced reliability and resilience ensures a continuous power supply even during broader grid outages.

 - Water sustainability measures, such as green roofs, rainwater harvesting systems, and permeable pavements manage stormwater runoff, which ease the strain on city sewers and minimize water pollution.